ItsSanad/Tilawati/README.md

 # Tilawati
+This program analyzes and compares the vocal characteristics of different Quranic reciters.
+It processes audio files to extract key metrics such as highest, lowest, and mean pitches, providing a detailed profile of each reciter's voice.
-A program designed to identify the Quranic reciter whose voice is closest to your voice.
+These metrics are visualized through graphs, allowing users to easily compare the vocal qualities and identify the reciter whose voice best matches their own.
+This tool is ideal for those seeking a personalized approach to learning and practicing Quranic recitation.